 Design and build a two person vehicles such as those used at the Challenger Division of the Soap Box Derby to accommodate a driver and a child with special needs.

 Create data base applications and innovative solutions to help not for profit, educational and service agencies.

-The DRC team works with the Disability Resource Center of the Office of the Dean of Students.
+The DRC team works with the Disability Resource Center of Purdue University.
 The team's goal is to create innovative solutions for students with disabilities.

 This course is a project-based design course to develop the core infrastructure required to establish the Purdue Electric Vehicle Kart event.

 This team will encourage students to develop sustainable projects within the community and the University.
 Current projects are Flint, MI street lights, Purdue wastewater, LEED and History of Technology: Implications for Sustainablity

 Developing alternative energy solutions to provide power to remote villages in rural Colombia through collaborations with Colombian universities, communities and industries.

 This team will design and develop devices that assist differently-abled individuals, their caregivers, and healthcare providers with rehabilitation exercises and daily-life activities in Ireland.